This is a little article I wrote to help novice entomologists understand the basic principles behind making an insect collection.

 - Paradox (http://www.paradox.co.pl/): A good range of boxes, pins and equipment.

 Whatever you do, start by thinking hard about the groups you are studying and adapt what I have said for your own circumstances.
-There are no hard and fast rules other than the 2 points I made in the opening paragraphs – protect your specimen and present it so that it can be seen easily.
+There are no hard and fast rules other than the 2 points I made in the opening paragraphs – protect your specimen and present it so that it can be identified easily.
 Also, remember that you need to have a system that suits your circumstances and your lifestyle – if it is too much hassle you won’t enjoy your hobby and you won’t have the time to do the really enjoyable and exciting parts of the work.
 Lastly, if you have any comments you’d like to make or any suggestions for improvement then feel free to leave a comment somewhere and get in touch! 🙂